Azure/azure-sdk-for-js/documentation/writing_tests.md

 - [sdk/storage/ci.yml](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/ci.yml).
 - [sdk/servicebus/ci.yml](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/ci.yml).

-For live tests (which an be triggered manually and automatically run every night), we need to provide two files, `test-resources.json` and `tests.yml`.
+For live tests (which can be triggered manually and automatically run every night), we need to provide two files, `test-resources.json` and `tests.yml`.

 `test-resources.json` must exist either at the package folder level, or at the service level.
 This file must contain an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) of the resources needed to run all of the tests of the relevant clients.
 All of the `test-resources.json` files inside of the service folder will be used in conjunction to deploy resources on every build.